Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 transferred back into the directory

-The log file is written on the submit machine, and is not involved with the file transfer mechanism.
+The log file is written on the access point, and is not involved with the file transfer mechanism.

 This second example is identical to Example 1, except that absolute paths to the input files are specified, instead of relative paths to the input files.